theshubzworld/ComfyUI-TogetherVision/README.md

 ---

 **Note**: This node requires a Together AI account and API key.
 You can get one at [Together AI's website](https://together.ai).

+**Updated README.md to reflect automatic mode switching based on image connection**

+The node now automatically switches between Vision Mode and Text-Only Mode based on the presence of an image input connection.
+When an image is connected, the node will generate detailed image descriptions.
+When no image is connected, the node will function as a text generation model.

+**Flexible Processing Modes**

+- **Image + Text Mode**: When an image is connected, generates descriptions and responses about the image
+- **Text-Only Mode**: When no image is connected, functions as a text generation model
+- Seamlessly switches between modes based on input connections